 We already have Material Design 2, Dark Mode, Android Messages for Web, a Desktop Client for Google’s messaging app available.
 So download the new Android Messages APK to get the latest features right now.

-How to force enable RCS on any Android phone from US carrier in Messages app [T-Mobile/AT&T/Sprint/Verizon]
+How to enable RCS on any Android phone from carriers in US, UK, CA with Messages app

 - Download and install/update the latest Android Messages app from above